hundredplans/obsidian/learning-linux/git/git-index.md

 # Git Commands
 ## git init
 - Initializies an empty .git repository
+- --bare -> Initialize a "bare" repository, used for storage rather than development
 ## git help COMMAND
 - Pass a COMMAND to get more info on specified COMMAND
 ## git status
 - Shows the current state of "what is going on"
 ## git add FILE
 - Change FILE's state from the staging area into ready to be committed
+- -p -> Interactively stage specific changes in a FILE
+    - y -> Stage specific line
+    - n -> Don't stage specific line
+    - s -> Split into a smaller subsegment
 ## git restore FILE
 - Change FILE's state back to the staging area
 ## git commit